Metu-O/Feature-Selection-Qiime2-/README.md

 ```
 python SelectFromModel_MultinomialNB.py \
    -n 'reference database name'\
-   -s 'path to reference sequences'\
+   -s 'path to reference sequences.
+QIIME2 ARTIFACTS ONLY (.qza files)'\
-   -t 'path to reference taxonomy'
+   -t 'path to reference taxonomy.
+QIIME2 ARTIFACTS ONLY (.qza files)'
 ```

 3. SelectFromModel_RandomForest.py code that runs the classifiers with a sklearn embedded feature selection method, SelectFromModel, using the RandomForestClassifier estimator.
 Run "help" to see usage.